Dexels/dexels-base/README.md

 Checking the config.yml file in the .circleci folder is a good place to start figuring out how this works.
 `ant -Dupload=true -Ddocker=true`

+## Updating the Navajo target platform
+Once the circleci has completed, that means that now there is a p2 repository on the repo.dexels.com machine which we can use..